Bera0422/Bera0422/README.md

 - 👋 Hi, I’m @Bera0422 aka Ahmed Bera Pay
-- 🌱 I’m currently a junior student and studying computer engineering at Bogazici University in Istanbul.
+- 🌱 I’m currently a senior student and studying computer engineering at Bogazici University in Istanbul.
 - 📫 How to reach me --> abera.pay@gmail.com